 In order to do this, we actually have to break away from what is considered "conventional" wisdom.

 Almost every patient I see has some degree of metabolic damage from dieting in their life.

 The most critical element to reversing metabolic damage is to replace thyroid hormone.

 In most individuals that means higher doses of pure T3 medications.

 This may be necessary for as long as 6 months!
 (At this point you can usually switch back to combinations of T4 and T3)

 During this time I recommend following basal body temperature, resting heart rate, reverse T3 levels and Leptin levels.

 All of these markers can be tracked as you progress through treatment and will help determine the necessary dose of thyroid hormone.

-In addition to thyroid hormone it can often be helpful to take medications that help reverse Leptin levels quickly and help maintain weight loss.
+In addition to thyroid hormone, it can often be helpful to take medications that help reverse leptin levels quickly (5) and help maintain weight loss.

 When I talk about diet I don't mean dieting.